-TBF [14,10], is a paradigm which aims to provide solutions that require neither infrastructure support, nor communication overhead for route maintenance.
-The idea is to embed the trajectory X(t), Y(t) in each packet and let the intermediate nodes take the forwarding decisions.
-TBF is a generalization of source based routing [17] and Cartesian forwarding [6].
+Trajectory Based Forwarding (TBF) [11], [5], is a paradigm which aims to provide solutions that require neither infrastructure support, nor communication overhead for route maintenance.
+The idea is to embed the trajectory in each packet and let the intermediate nodes take the forwarding decisions.
+TBF is a generalization of source based routing [14] and Cartesian forwarding [3].
 Like in source based routing, the path is indicated by the source, but without actually specifying all the intermediate nodes.
-Like in Cartesian forwarding, decisions taken at each node are greedy, but are not based on distance to destination-the measure is the distance to the desired trajectory.
+Like in Cartesian forwarding, decisions taken at each node are greedy, but are not based on distance to destination - the measure is the distance to the desired trajectory.

 TBF combines the best of the two methods: packets follow a trajectory established at the source, but each forwarding node takes a greedy decision to infer the next hop based on local position information, while the overhead of representing the trajectory does not depend on path length.
 In a network where node positions are known, the packet may be forwarded to the neighbor that is geographically closest to the desired trajectory indicated by the source node.
-If the destination node is known, the trajectory followed by the packet might be a line, and the method reduces to Cartesian forwarding.
-In the general case, however, one can envision a larger array of applications (Fig. 1), including broadcasting replacement (a), disjoint (b) and braided (c) multipaths, discovery (d), geocasting (e) and multicasting (f).
-In most of these cases, it is only necessary for the source, destinations and the intermediate nodes to agree on a positioning system in order to support the position centric service.
+If the destination node is known, the trajectory followed by the packet might be a line, and the method reduces to cartesian forwarding.
+In the general case, however, one can envision a larger array of applications (fig 1), including flooding (a), disjoint (b) and braided (c) multi-paths, discovery (d), geocasting (e) and multicasting (f).